orrortega/orrortega.github.io/index.md

 ### Bio sketch
-I have made major contributions to the understanding of computationally efficient methods in spatial statistics, and of how to specify prior distributions for complex Bayesian models.
-I have been a maintainer and developer on both the [R-INLA](http://r-inla.org/) and [Stan](http://mc-stan.org/) projects, which are widely used open source software projects popular in the applied statistics and scientific communities.
-I have also been a member of Stan’s leadership bodies, first the NumFOCUS board and then the Stan Governing Board that grew out from it.

 Prior to my commencement at the University of Kent, I have spent most of the time in industry as a Data Scientist and Data Analyst.
 I developed my PhD studies at the University of Valencia (Spain) (https://dialnet.unirioja.es/servlet/tesis?codigo=212822).
 Previously I study a MSc in Biostatistics at the Univeristy of Valencia (Spain) and a BEng in Forest Engineering at the University of Oviedo (Spain).